 - Ensure that your home is adequately heated.

-- Open the windows slightly in rooms that you regularly use.
+- Open windows slightly in regularly-used rooms.

 What can I do if the problem is more severe?

 If the problem is more severe, you should contact us at: